GeoffCox/geoffcox.github.io/InsaneInterview.md

 ## Background

 I was asked to interview a potential college hire for a software developer position at Microsoft.
-This was a typical hour-long interview and I had my range of questions good for just-out-college candidates.
+This was a typical hour-long interview and I had my range of questions good for just-out-of-college candidates.
 He came recommended through someone I worked with in a previous group.
 I read through his resume which contained a solid GPA from a decent school, a list of programming languages he knew, and the short summary about how he'd love to work for a company that makes great software - pretty standard.

 ## The Interview